jonas089/Inpigritas-2020-deprecated/readme.md

 ## Step 1:

- # CREATE "src" and "key" folder in the root directory before you begin.
+ # CREATE "src" and "keys" folder in the root directory before you begin.

  # In values.py
    Node#1